 The Graduate Diploma of Management is the next step up from the Graduate Certificate and provides a pathway on to the Masters qualification.

-The Graduate Diploma consists of eight units, four from the Graduate Certificate qualification and four new units.
+The Graduate Diploma of Management consists of eight units, four from the Graduate Certificate qualification and four new units.

-To be eligible to enter into this qualification, you need to have three years middle management experience.
+To be eligible to enter into the Graduate Diploma in Management qualification, you need to have three years middle management experience.
 Alternatively, you may progress from the Graduate Certificate level to the Graduate Diploma with a satisfactory grade average.

-The eight units in the Graduate Diploma are:
+The eight units in the Graduate Diploma in Management are:

 Leading, Managing and Developing People